 As you mouse over policies you will see edit and remove buttons appear on the right:

 When you click on edit you will see a list of all releasable attributes.
-The attributes that are highlighted in green and showing a tick mark are released to that resource (in addition to the global policy) and the grey ones with a cross are not.
+The attributes that are highlighted in green and showing a tick mark are released to that resource and the grey ones with a cross are not.

 To change an attribute between unreleased and released, click on it.